ESCOMP/CDEPS/doc/source/dglc.rst

   - ``model_datafiles_list`` is colon separated string containing input datafiles that specify are used to obtain data for bedrock topography and the ice thickness.

-  - ``model_areas`` is an array that is the size of the number of ice sheets and that specifies the gridcell areas that corresponds to what internal gridcell areas the prognostic land-ice component uses internally (in this case CISM).
-Specifying this at the namelist level eliminates the need to duplicate the code that is used in CISM to derive this quantity.
+  - ``model_internal_gridsize`` is an array that is the size of the number of ice sheets and that specifies the internal gridcell size that corresponds what internal gridcell areas the prognostic land-ice component uses internally (in this case CISM).
+From this value the internal grid areas in radians squared are given by (model_internal_gridsize/radius_earth)**2.
+    Both model_internal_gridsize and radius_earth have units of meters.

   - ``nx_global`` is an array that is the size of the number of ice sheets and that specifies the global longitude dimension of the